Timothyvwees/Container_ostream/README.md

 containers std::stack, std::queue and std::priority_queue will print [ 1 2 3 4 ] these containers will print where the first element of the print is the first element that will be returned by top() or front() so std::stack will return the reverse [4 3 2 1] because it is last in first out.

-containers std::map, std::multimap, std::unordered_map and std::unordered_multimap will return [ 1:a 2:b 3:c ] where the : indicates on element. the left side of the : is the key and the right side is the type.
+containers std::map, std::multimap, std::unordered_map and std::unordered_multimap will return [ 1:a 2:b 3:c ] where the : indicates one element. the left side of the : is the key and the right side is the type.

 containers std::set, std::multiset, std::unordered_set and std::unordered_multiset will return [ 1 2 3 4 ]